Kids Blossom OT (Standard)

 About Us

 At Kids Blossom Occupational Therapy, we provide OT services in our clinic, as well as in homes and schools.
-We are passionate about paediatric practice, early childhood intervention, and supporting kids (along with their families) to become the best version of themselves - living happy and confident lives.
+We are passionate about paediatric practice, early childhood intervention, and working with children and their families to build skills, confidence, and participation in everyday life.

-Walking alongside children as they learn new skills, overcome challenges, and succeed in their everyday occupations (the activities that fill their days) is what makes our hearts feel full.
+Walking alongside children and their families as they learn new skills, overcome challenges, and succeed in their everyday occupations (the activities that fill their days) is what makes our hearts feel full.

-No diagnosis or referral is required to start OT.
-However, visiting your GP or paediatrician may help you access funding options through Medicare or the NDIS if eligible.
+No diagnosis or referral is required to get started with occupational therapy.
+However, speaking with your GP or paediatrician may help you access funding options through Medicare or the NDIS, if eligible.

 Young girl lying on her back across gym ball with therapist supporting her feet